awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 ### Private Offer Experience for Subscriber<a name="private-offer-sub-experience"></a>

 After you create a private offer and notify the potential subscriber, they will have steps they must perform to accept the offer\.
-For more information on the subscriber experience for private offers, see [Private Offers](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-private-offers.html) in the *AWS Marketplace Subscribers Guide*\.
+For more information about the subscriber experience for private offers, see [Private Offers](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-private-offers.html) in the *AWS Marketplace Subscribers Guide*\.

-**Note**
-In order to receive the terms of the offer, the subscriber must accept the offer\.
+To receive the terms of the offer, the subscriber must accept the offer before the offer expiration date\.
+After the offer expires, the terms are no longer valid\.
+You must re\-create the private offer for the subscriber to accept the terms\.
 As the provider, you can provide a URL to the fulfillment page for the offer, or the customer can navigate to your product page on AWS Marketplace and choose the link in the banner to view the private offer\.

 ## Private Offer Limitations<a name="private-offer-limitations"></a>

 When working with private offers, keep the following limitations in mind:
 +  You can't create private offers for second party \(2P\), AMI monthly, SaaS redirect, or AMI\-based delivery using AWS CloudFormation products, or for limiting customer usage\.
-+ Buyers must be on invoicing terms in order to receive private offers\.
-+ Private offers are not available to subscribers set up for credit card billing with AWS\.
++ For private offers with the flexible payment scheduler, it is possible to break upfront commitments into multiple payments over time if subscribers are on invoicing terms with AWS\.

 ## Supported Product Types<a name="supported-products-private-offers"></a>